ghantoos/shayfara/README.md

                         select cipher to use (default: simplecrypt) -O PLUGIN, --plugin PLUGIN
-                        select output plugin to use (default: local file) -v, --verbose         level of verbosity
+                        select output plugin to use (default: local file) -A AUTH_TOKEN, --auth-token AUTH_TOKEN
+                        enter auth token to use with external plugin -v, --verbose         level of verbosity
   -V, --version         show program's version number and exit
 ```